 Running in the rain might be refreshing and even exhilarating.
 But with experience, seasoned runners already know that wet conditions reduce the lifespan and performance ability of your running shoes, so understanding how rain degrades your running shoes to learn how to care for them properly can prevent premature damage and maintain their perfect performance.
-In the next section, we’ll talk about how rain could change the performance of your running shoes, what to look out for in a rainy run, and how to keep them perfect even in rainy seasons.

 How Does Running in the Rain Affect Your Shoes?

-Rain can hit the shoe upper and sole material during a run.
+Rain can hit the shoe’s upper and sole material during a run.
 Most shoes are designed for everyday use and therefore may not cope well with long-term wetness.
 Here’s the way rain specifically affects all different parts of your shoe:

-Wearing and tear of upper material
+Wearing and tear of the upper material

 Most running shoes feature breathable mesh or fabric upper that keeps your feet cool.
-Unfortunately, this material type absorbs water easily that may weaken the fabric over time.
+Unfortunately, this material type absorbs water easily which may weaken the fabric over time.
 These wetting and drying cycles can make these fibers stretch, loosen, and even break down, thus making a difference in the structural integrity of your shoe.

 Lower Cushioning and Midsole Performance